-The "operating objectives" component, reflecting the responsibilities of the Named Executive Officer and accounting for 30% of each Named Executive Officer's potential annual incentive award, as shown on the "Achievement of 2014 Financial and Operating Objectives" table on page 36, was comprised of a number of key indicators that guide Con Edison of New York, Orange & Rockland, and the competitive energy businesses to serve their customers in a safe, reliable, and efficient manner.
+The "operating objectives" component, reflecting the responsibilities of the Named Executive Officer and accounting for 30% of each Named Executive Officer's potential annual incentive award, as shown on the "Achievement of 2015 Financial and Operating Objectives" table on page 37, was comprised of a number of key indicators that guide Con Edison of New York, Orange & Rockland, and the competitive energy businesses to serve their customers in a safe, reliable, and efficient manner.
 Each of the operating objectives include specific, preestablished, targets that encourage superior performance in multiple areas that impact the day-to-day operations of the Company's businesses.

-Con Edison of New York's operating objectives for 2014, accounting for up to 30%, are shown in the following table.
-In addition, operating objectives are used for Orange & Rockland (accounting for up to 1%) that are similar to the operating objectives used for Con Edison of New York.
-Operating objectives for the competitive energy businesses (accounting for up to 1%) include those that are important to the success of their business: (i) gross margins; (ii) retail sales and collections; and (iii) financial, regulatory controls, and business development objectives.
+Con Edison of New York's and Orange & Rockland's operating objectives for 2015, each accounting for up to 30%, are shown in the following tables.
+Operating objectives for the competitive energy businesses (accounting for up to 1%) include those that are important to the success of their business: (i) renewable capacity installed; (ii) retail sales and collections; and (iii) employee business development objectives.

-Con Edison of New York Operating Unit of
+Con Edison of

+New York Operating Objectives (1) Unit of Measure Towns A served

-Objectives (1) Measure Target Actual
+Target Actual

-Electric Network System

-Availability % 3 99.999% 99.999%
+Electric Network System Availability % 3 99.999% 99.999%

-Electric Non-Network System
+Electric Non-Network

-Availability % 3 99.99% 99.99%
+System Availability % 3 99.99% 99.99%

 Electric Reliability Performance

-Measure # 0 1
+Measure # 0 0

-Respond to Gas Odor

-Complaints % 3 75.0% 87.0%
+Respond to Gas Odor Complaints % 3 75.0% 88.2%

-Total Gas Leak-Year End
+Total Gas Leak Year-End Backlog # < 850 523

-Backlogs # £ 950 925

-Steam Operation within normal
+Steam Operations-Normal

-pressure % 3 99.7% 100%
+Pressure % 3 99.77% 99.98%

-Generation Station-
+Generation Station-Production

-Production Forced Outages % £ 4.0% 2.9%
+Forced Outages % £ 4.0% 1.5%

 Public Service Commission Rate per

-Complaints 100,000 £ 2.3 2.0
+Complaints 100,000 £ 2.3 1.4

 Customers

-Representative Calls % 3 63.0% 64.0%
+Representative Calls % 3 63.0% 65.3%

-Customer Satisfaction Surveys #-Score 3 85.0 89.3
+Customer Satisfaction Surveys #-Score 3 85.0 90.5

 Safety Index % 3 87.5% 87.5%

 Environmental Index % 3 87.5% 87.5%

-Storm Index % 3 83.3% 83.3%
+Storm Index % 3 83.3% 100.0%

-Employee Development Index % 3 87.5% 100%
+Employee Development Index % 3 87.5% 100.0%